DimaJoyti/go-coffee/dao/docs/PHASE_1_COMPLETION_SUMMARY.md

-# Phase 1: Foundation Setup - Completion Summary
+# 1: Foundation Setup - Completion Summary

 ## 🎯 Overview

-Phase 1 of the Developer DAO Platform implementation has been successfully completed.
-This phase established the foundational infrastructure for the comprehensive DAO platform that will drive TVL growth, MAU expansion, and market validation within the Go Coffee ecosystem.
+1 of the Developer DAO Platform implementation has been successfully completed.
+This established the foundational infrastructure for the comprehensive DAO platform that will drive TVL growth, MAU expansion, and market validation within the Go Coffee ecosystem.

 ## ✅ Completed Deliverables